Woodpark, Ottawa

 Woodpark is a small neighbourhood in Bay Ward, in the west end of Ottawa, Ontario, Canada.
-It is bounded in the north by Richmond Road, to the East by Woodroffe Avenue north, in the South by Carling Avenue and in the west by the Sir John A. Macdonald Parkway.
-The total population of the neighbourhood according to the Canada 2016 Census was 2,191.
+It is bounded in the north by Richmond Road, to the East by Woodroffe Avenue north, in the South by Carling Avenue and in the west by the Kichi Zibi Mikan.
+The total population of the neighbourhood according to the Canada 2021 Census was 2,306.